Gerard Manley Hopkins: Use of language

 Hopkins was influenced by the Welsh language, which he had acquired while studying theology at St Beuno's near St Asaph.
 The poetic forms of Welsh literature and particularly cynghanedd, with its emphasis on repeating sounds, accorded with his own style and became a prominent feature of his work.
 This reliance on similar-sounding words with close or differing senses means that his poems are best understood if read aloud.
-An important element in his work is Hopkins's own concept of inscape, which was derived in part from the medieval theologian Duns Scotus.
+An important element in his work is Hopkins' own concept of inscape, which was derived in part from the medieval theologian Duns Scotus.
 Anthony Domestico explains,Inscape, for Hopkins, is the charged essence, the absolute singularity that gives each created thing its being; instress is both the energy that holds the inscape together and the process by which this inscape is perceived by an observer.
 We instress the inscape of a tulip, Hopkins would say, when we appreciate the particular delicacy of its petals, when we are enraptured by its specific, inimitable shade of pink."

-The Windhover aims to depict not the bird in general, but instead one instance and its relation to the breeze.
+"The Windhover" aims to depict not the bird in general, but instead one instance and its relation to the breeze.
 This is just one interpretation of Hopkins's most famous poem, one which he felt was his best.

-During his lifetime, Hopkins published few poems.
+During his lifetime, Hopkins published a few poems.
 It was only through the efforts of Robert Bridges that his works were seen.
 Despite Hopkins burning all his poems on entering the Jesuit novitiate, he had already sent some to Bridges, who with some other friends, was one of the few people to see many of them for some years.
 After Hopkins's death they were distributed to a wider audience, mostly fellow poets, and in 1918 Bridges, by then poet laureate, published a collected edition; an expanded edition, prepared by Charles Williams, appeared in 1930, and a greatly expanded edition by William Henry Gardner appeared in 1948 (eventually reaching a fourth edition, 1967, with N. H. Mackenzie).